Nov 17, 2023

 You can think of shared hosting as a rental where you share the same apartment with a number of roommates.
 VPS hosting is still a kind of flatshare, however, everyone has their own room where they can customize the space according to their needs.
 For instance, they get to choose the painting, furniture, decoration, etc.

-With cloud hosting, you don’t use a single server but rather a cluster that runs in the cloud.
+With cloud hosting services, you don’t use a single server but rather a cluster that runs in the cloud.
 Each server in the cluster stores an up-to-date copy of your website.
-When one of the servers is too busy, the cluster automatically redirects the traffic to a less one.
+When one of the servers is too busy, the cluster automatically redirects the traffic to a server that is less busy.
 As a result, cloud hosting comes with no downtime, as there’s always a server in the cluster that can serve the requests of your website visitors.

 Although it’s also possible to set up a WordPress site on a virtual private server, you can’t get access to the custom-built servers that have been configured with WordPress in mind.
 However, if you still choose VPS for your WordPress site you are able to set up and configure your hosting environment according to your business needs.